Sociology: Knowledge and science

 The sociology of knowledge is the study of the relationship between human thought and the social context within which it arises, and of the effects prevailing ideas have on societies.
-The term first came into widespread use in the 1920s, when a number of German-speaking theorists, most notably Max Scheler, and Karl Mannheim, wrote extensively on it.
+The term first came into widespread use in the 1920s, when several German-speaking theorists, most notably Max Scheler and Karl Mannheim, wrote extensively on it.
 With the dominance of functionalism through the middle years of the 20th century, the sociology of knowledge tended to remain on the periphery of mainstream sociological thought.
 It was largely reinvented and applied much more closely to everyday life in the 1960s, particularly by Peter L. Berger and Thomas Luckmann in The Social Construction of Reality (1966) and is still central for methods dealing with qualitative understanding of human society (compare socially constructed reality).
 The "archaeological" and "genealogical" studies of Michel Foucault are of considerable contemporary influence.

-The sociology of science involves the study of science as a social activity, especially dealing "with the social conditions and effects of science, and with the social structures and processes of scientific activity."
+The sociology of science involves the study of science as a social activity, especially the study of "with the social conditions and effects of science, and with the social structures and processes of scientific activity".
 Important theorists in the sociology of science include Robert K. Merton and Bruno Latour.
 These branches of sociology have contributed to the formation of science and technology studies.
 Both the ASA and the BSA have sections devoted to the subfield of Science, Knowledge and Technology.
 The ISA maintains a Research Committee on Science and Technology.